 In 2005, the General Synod passed a resolution, noting that the, “Bible affirms and celebrates human expressions of love and partnership,” and stating that the church, “affirms equal marriage rights for couples regardless of gender and declares that the government should not interfere with couples regardless of gender who choose to marry.”
 It further urged, “The congregations and individuals of the United Church of Christ to prayerfully consider and support local, state and national legislation to grant equal marriage rights to couples regardless of gender, and to work against legislation, including constitutional amendments, which denies civil marriage rights to couples based on gender.”

 The UCC ordained its first LGBTQ minister in 1972, making Rev. William R. Johnson the first openly gay minister in a mainline Protestant denomination.
 Ordination is open to transgender and intersex people.
 Women have been ordained in the UCC since its founding in 1957, with the history of ordination dating back through preceding denominations to 1853.

 The UCC supports that Employment Non-Discrimination Act and has advocated on the issue of since 1975 when it passed a resolution stating, “discrimination related to sexual orientation in employment, housing, public accommodations, and other civil liberties, inflicts an incalculable burden of fear into the lives of persons in society and in the church whose orientation is toward persons of the same gender.”

-Open and Affirming Coalitions UCC, a journey of building inclusive churches and other ministry settings that welcome the full participation of LGBT people in the UCC's life and ministry.
+Open and Affirming Coalitions UCC, a journey of building inclusive churches and other ministry settings that welcome the full participation of LGBTQ people in the UCC's life and ministry.